-The Department aims to promote and develop innovative research in relation to the health needs and priorities of Irish children.
+The Department of Paediatrics & Child Health work collaboratively with the INFANT Centre and HRB Clinical Research Facility to promote and develop innovative research in relation to the health needs and priorities of Irish children.
 Paediatrics is an area of medicine renowned for its multidisciplinary approach to patient care and research, and we value interactivity with colleagues and allied health professionals.
 Our individual research interests are woven together in many ways.
 For example, at present we are combining our expertise regarding quality of life issues and the impact of health interventions on health and social and economic outcomes with allergic disorders, neurocognitive outcomes of prematurity, epilepsy, diabetes and other common disorders of childhood.

 |The research strategy and interests of academic staff are listed below.|

 |Prof Deirdre Murray||Establishment of the first Irish birth cohort and first neonatal biobank as part of the BASELINE project - This birth cohort will gather detailed information from 3000 Irish children as they grow and develop over several decades, with a large biobank of stored umbilical cord blood; Study of Neonatal Brain Injury and in particular newborn babies with hypoxic-ischaemic encephalopathy.|